CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 	/home/pi/lora_gateway/scripts/start_gw.sh

-in the /etc/rc.local file, before the "exit 0" line
+in the `/etc/rc.local` file, before the `exit 0` line

-If you use the config_gw.sh script, it can do it for you.
+If you use the `config_gw.sh` script, it can do it for you.

 **IMPORTANT NOTICE**: when the gateway is run at boot, it is run under root identity.
-In the post_processing_gw.py script, the folder path for log files is hard coded as /home/pi/Dropbox/LoRa-test.
+In the `post_processing_gw.py` script, the folder path for log files is hard coded as `/home/pi/Dropbox/LoRa-test`.
 In this way, even if the gateway is run under root identity, the log files are stored in the pi user account.

 **IMPORTANT NOTICE**: To run an operation gateway, it is better to reboot the gateway and let the LoRa gateway program start at boot.
 Manually lauching the gateway can be usefull for test purposes but we observed that redirections of LoRa gateway output to the post-processing stage can be broken thus leading to a not responding gateway.

-gateway_conf.json options
+`gateway_conf.json` options
 =========================

-A typical gateway_conf.json is shown below:
+A typical `gateway_conf.json` is shown below:

 	{
 		"radio_conf" : {